Skip to content

 You can plan new processes, optimize existing ones, and share them with your team.
 Canvas is built for collaboration, so you can add comments, tag the right people, and fine-tune each process together.

 Then—and this is key—once you and your team have agreed on a framework, you can immediately transform your plan into an automated solution in the same spot.
-And if you get stuck, Canvas can give you AI-powered recommendations on what to create next or build draft Zaps for you.
+And if you get stuck, you can chat with Copilot, our AI-powered assistant, directly inside Canvas to get recommendations.
+You can even use Copilot to whip up complete, cross-product systems—Zaps, Agents, Chatbots, Tables, Interfaces—right from Canvas.

 Key Canvas features include:

-An AI builder to help you build out your process automatically by simply telling Canvas what you'd like to create.
+• Access to Copilot to help you build out your process automatically by simply describing, in natural language, what you'd like to create.

 Why we love it

-"Being able to creative visuals within Canvas that people who don't understand automation can grasp and understand has been a game changer for us."
+"Being able to create visuals within Canvas that people who don't understand automation can grasp and understand has been a game changer for us."

 Cole Lander, VP of Business Operations at Chatham Oaks